Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 11:02 ET.
-Kitchen counter, second cup of coffee, phone open to a thread on r/Semaglutide where 47 people in the last six hours have asked some version of the same question: my pharmacy just told me they cannot ship the compound anymore.
-What do I do.
+Mark is 55.
+He is in his kitchen, second cup of coffee, scrolling a Reddit thread where 47 people in the last six hours have asked some version of the same question.

 Related Read